The highest performing teams experience psychological safety.

 So Herway explains how he took an HR team aside to a separate room.
 After having shared some overall information and education with the team, he started posing the first of the four questions to the person next to him.

 The magic part was that after having asked the first person what her team can count on her for – it became clear that she would not value it as highly as her teammates.
-Sharing it openly the team could assure her of the value.
+By sharing it openly, the team could assure her of the value.
 ‘You can count on me to meet deadlines’, she responded after having thought it through.
 ‘Yet, doesn’t everyone do that’, she then asked – as if this was nothing.
 The team members then told her how they valued her timeliness and shared how it was part of their own successes.

 After having heard each other’s responses concerning personal accountability, it was possible to move on to align the team with a shared purpose and identity.